5 Volunteer-Free Fall Family Events

 Pumpkin patches.
 Hot cocoa.
 Apples.
 And candy!
 When temps begin to drop, families at your church may start looking for these treats and other fall traditions and festivities.

 Perhaps your church has always hosted a fall festival packed with these things and more.
-But this year, you just don’t have volunteer power needed to pull off a big event for your church and community.
+But this year, you just don’t have the volunteer power needed to pull off a big event for your church and community.

 Never fear!
 More ideas for volunteer-free family events are here!